 - Fire children’s interest and understanding about people who lived in the past in Britain and the wider world and leave them wanting to find out more by providing quality first teaching.

-- To encourage thinking about how the past influences the present, thinking about cause and effect.
+- Encourage thinking about how the past influences the present

-- To help children understand society and their place within their community and the world, so they develop a sense of cultural heritage and brilliant citizenship.
+- Help children understand society and their place within their community and the world, so they develop a sense of cultural heritage and brilliant citizenship.

 - Develop pupils’ thinking skills through active learning to engender a love of history.